2020/21 SEASON |The Race & Climate Change Festival

 Premiere Date: June 4, 2021

-POOL/After, a world premiere production, is a two-part danced ritual that future humans (2090 and beyond) have developed due to the deification of Greta Thunberg and the appearance in the shucks of a mysterious Black woman called “she who sees”.
+POOL and After, world premiere productions, are a two-part danced ritual that future humans (2090 and beyond) have developed due to the deification of Greta Thunberg and the appearance in the shucks of a mysterious Black woman called “she who sees”.

-Note: This production was scheduled to premiere during the Race & Climate Change Festival in the Spring of 2020.
+Note: These productions were scheduled to premiere during the Race & Climate Change Festival in the Spring of 2020.
 Due to the Covid-19 pandemic, the production was postponed (see our mini-documentary, “A Dance to Be that Never Was”).

 Black Women Speak: Afrofuturistic Visions and Climate Change

-Join us for an evening of afrofuturistic climate fiction and poetry from writers Beverly Aarons, Nisi Shawl, Lola Peters, and Jaye Ware.
-And engage in an interactive discussion led by Seattle’s Civic Poet, Jourdan Keith, an Atlanta-based environmental health scientist Dr. Na’Taki Osborne Jelks as they reveal Black women’s past and present contributions to solving the climate crisis.
-Bring an object (tangible or conceptual) from your home or neighborhood that you feel represents how climate change impacts you and your community.
-And share your experiences and imaginings of how you might help solve the climate change crisis.
+Join us for an evening of afrofuturistic climate fiction and poetry from writers Beverly Aarons, Nisi Shawl, and Lola Peters, plus an interactive discussion led by Seattle’s Civic Poet, Jourdan Keith, and Atlanta based environmental health scientist Dr. Na’Taki Osborne Jelks.
+The speakers reveal Black women’s past and present contributions to solving the climate crisis.
+Bring an object (tangible or conceptual) from your that you feel represents how climate change impacts you and your community.
+And share your imaginings of how you might help solve the climate change crisis.

 Youth Engaging with Climate Justice